304 North Cardinal St.

 Are you wanting to plant tulips but don’t have a garden to put them in?
 Fortunately, tulips are very easy to grow in containers!
 That said, there are a few tips for planting tulip bulbs in pots.

 Success planting tulip bulbs in pots depends on choosing an appropriate planter, high-quality potting mix, and tulip variety, as well as timing planting and chilling.
 Use a deep planter that’s at least 12″ wide to plant the bulbs.
-Bulbs can be quite close together, but not actually touching.
+Bulbs can be quite close together.
 Water the planted tulips and place the pot in a chilled spot (either outdoors or in a fridge) for 8-13 weeks.
 Properly planted and chilled bulbs will start to sprout when temperatures warm up.

 Continue reading to learn how to brighten up your space with potted tulips!